purescript/registry-dev/SPEC.md

 - Common fields (`url`, `owner`, `repo`) are prefixed with the provider name, ie. `githubOwner` or `gitlabRepo` or `gitUrl`.
 - Providers that support a typical filesystem structure must support an optional `subdir` key so that the registry can provide monorepo support for that location type.

-The currently-supported location types are below.
+The currently-supported location types are listed below.

 **Git Repository**